MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ---
-title: Quickstart - Node.js client library
+title: Quickstart - Azure SDK for Node.js
 titleSuffix: Azure Cosmos DB for Table
 description: Deploy a Node.js web application that uses the Azure SDK for Table to interact with Azure Cosmos DB for Table data in this quickstart.
 author: seesharprun